deepeshdm/Phishing-Attack-Domain-Detection/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Copy the below code snippet and pass the required variable values
+3. After this just import the get_prediction() from API.py and pass the required arguments to make the prediction.Below is an example,copy the below code snippet and pass the required variable values
 ```python
 from API import get_prediction